ansible-collections/community.docker/docs/docsite/rst/scenario_guide.rst

 Most plugins and modules can be configured by the following parameters:

     docker_host
         The URL or Unix socket path used to connect to the Docker API.
-Defaults to ``unix://var/run/docker.sock``.
+Defaults to ``unix:///var/run/docker.sock``.
 To connect to a remote host, provide the TCP connection string (for example: ``tcp://192.0.2.23:2376``).
-If TLS is used to encrypt the connection to the API, then the module will automatically replace 'tcp' in the connection URL with 'https'.
+If TLS is used to encrypt the connection to the API, then the module will automatically replace ``tcp`` in the connection URL with ``https``.

     api_version
         The version of the Docker API running on the Docker Host.
 Defaults to the latest version of the API supported by the Docker SDK for Python installed.